JaspherXIII/JaspherXIII/README.md

     <strong><a href="https://stgo-sanisidro-skchecklist.com/">SK Checklist</a>:</strong> A project dedicated to helping Barangay San Isidro with streamlined checklist management.
   </li>
     <li>
-    <strong><a href="https://project-tapat.online/">Project TAPAT</a>:</strong> A revolutionary initiative aimed at enhancing tricycle transportation in densely populated urban areas, starting in Santiago City.
-The project addresses the lack of essential mechanisms for passenger assistance, monitoring, and traceability, which often leads to safety hazards and regulatory challenges.
+    <strong><a href="https://project-tapat.online/">Project TAPAT</a>:</strong> The project addresses the lack of essential mechanisms for passenger assistance, monitoring, and traceability, which often leads to safety hazards and regulatory challenges.
   </li>
 </ul>